SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/02-Abstraction.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/03-Interface-and-Abstraction/EN/Java-OOP-Advanced-Interfaces-and-Abstraction-5-6-what-is-abstraction-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Abstraction is the process of **hiding** the implementation details and providing only pure functionality to the user.
+Abstraction is the process of **hiding** implementation details and providing only pure functionality to the user.

-In Java, abstraction is achieved by using the **abstract** keyword for classes and interfaces.
+In Java, abstraction is achieved by using the **"abstract"** keyword for classes and interfaces.

-Abstraction describes selecting data from a larger pool to show only **relevant** details of the object to the user.
+Abstraction consists of selecting data from a larger pool to show only **relevant** details of the object to the user.

 It reduces programming complexity and efforts.

 It is one of the most important concepts of OOP.

-There are **two** ways we can achieve **abstraction** in Java:
+There are **two** ways we can use **abstraction** in Java:

 - Using **abstract** classes